-During the summer, Fire Island National Seashore provides opportunities for supervised swimming daily at two lifeguarded ocean beaches - at Sailors Haven and at Watch Hill - which are both accessible by ferry or private boat.
-Weekend lifeguard service is available at Barrett Beach, accessible by small private boats only.
+During the summer, the National Park Service (NPS) provides opportunities for supervised swimming at two lifeguarded ocean beaches, Sailors Haven and at Watch Hill, which are both accessible by ferry or private boat.

-NPS lifeguarded beaches are normally staffed daily from late June through Labor Day weekend.
-Additional weekend days may be added before and after the summer season if staffing and weather conditions permit.
+NPS lifeguarded beaches are normally staffed from late June through Labor Day weekend.
+Additional weekend days may be added before or after the summer season, if staffing and weather conditions permit.

-The Town of Brookhaven operates a public beach at Davis Park, accessible by ferry from Sandspit Park in Patchogue (Davis Park Ferry), and the Town of Islip provides lifeguards on Fire Island at Atlantique Beach (see video), accessible by ferry from Bay Shore (Fire Island Ferries).
+The Town of Brookhaven operates a public beach at Davis Park, accessible by private boat or the Davis Park Ferry from Sandspit Park in Patchogue.
+The Town of Islip provides lifeguards at Atlantique Beach, accessible by ferry via Fire Island Ferries.
 Few Fire Island communities have public facilities for swimming, since most beach users are staying in private homes or other accommodations.

-If you'd like to drive to a lifeguarded beach on Fire Island, try Smith Point County Park and Robert Moses State Park.
-Both have large capacity parking lots, changing rooms and showers, snack bars, picnic tables and a small playground for children.
+Smith Point County Park and Robert Moses State Park on Fire Island offer lifeguarded beaches and are accessible by car.
+Both have large capacity parking lots (fee charged), changing rooms and showers, snack bars, picnic tables, and a small playground for children.

 Strong currents form around low spots or breaks in offshore sand bars.
 These currents, called rip currents, can be fast and powerful enough to sweep ocean swimmers away from the shore.